oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Kernel Timestamp Events
 ~~~~~~~~~~~~~~~~~~~~~~~

 A kernel timestamp event is a special type of event that records device timestamps at the start and end of the execution of kernels.
 The primary motivation for kernel timestamps is to provide a duration of execution.
 For consistency and orthogonality, kernel timestamps are also supported for non-kernel operations.
 Kernel timestamps execute along a device timeline but because of limited range may wrap unexpectedly.
-Because of this, the temporal order of two kernel timestamps shouldn't be inferred despite coincidental START/END values. ${x}CommandListAppendWriteGlobalTimestamp provides a similar mechanism but with maximum range.
+Because of this, the temporal order of two kernel timestamps shouldn't be inferred despite coincidental START/END values.
 Timestamps from ${x}CommandListAppendWriteGlobalTimestamp and kernel timestamp events should not be inferred as equivalent even if reported within identical ranges.
+timestampValidBits and kernelTimestampValidBits members of $x_device_properties_t, must be used to determine the maximum value of the respective timestamps to detect roll over.

 - The duration of a kernel timestamp for ${x}CommandListAppendSignalEvent and ${x}EventHostSignal is undefined.
 However, for consistency and orthogonality the event will report correctly as signaled when used by other event API functionality.
 - A kernel timestamp event result can be queried using either ${x}EventQueryKernelTimestamp or ${x}CommandListAppendQueryKernelTimestamps
 - The ${x}_kernel_timestamp_result_t contains both the per-context and global timestamp values at the start and end of the kernel's execution
-- Since these counters are only 32bits, the application must detect and handle counter wrapping when calculating execution time
+- The application must detect and handle timestamp roll over when calculating execution time.The kernelTimestampValidBits must be used to determine the maximum value of the timestamp to detect roll over.

 .. parsed-literal::

-       // Get timestamp frequency
+       // Get timestamp duration
-     %if _version_compare_gequal(ver, "1.1"):
-       const double timestampFreq = NS_IN_SEC / deviceProperties.timerResolution;
+       const double timestampDuration = 1 / deviceProperties.timerResolution; (i.e deviceProperties.timerResolution in cycles/sec)
-     %endif
-     %if _version_compare_less(ver, "1.1"):
-       const uint64_t timestampFreq = deviceProperties.timerResolution;
-     %endif
        const uint64_t timestampMaxValue = ~(-1L << deviceProperties.kernelTimestampValidBits);

        // Create event pool